angavrilov/wb-permanent-camp/pcamp_readme.txt

     - Garrison size is limited to player party size + commander skill bonus.
     - Prisoner count is limited based on commander skill + garrison troop count.
     - Troops draw full wage, but are assumed to buy their own food from locals.
+    - If unpaid, troops desert; this can't be countered by any morale boosts.
     - Can store items, which increases bandit attraction.

   * Camps can and will be attacked by hostile parties.